mostafaAbokhadra/Internship/EcgCourse/4-Bundels-Blocks.md

 3. inter-ventricular conduction delay (IVCD)

 > [!IMPORTANT]
-> to diagnose any type of bundel branches blocks, <mark>QRS</mark> must be <mark>wide</mark>, so this is the first thing to look at, if not wide exclude Bundel block
+> to diagnose any type of bundle branches block, <mark>QRS</mark> must be <mark>wide</mark>, because there is a delay in the conduction, so this is the first thing to look at, if QRS is not wide exclude Bundel block

 > [!NOTE]
 > the <mark>"Block"</mark> word in the term Brach Block, it doesn't mean an actual Block!, it means only a <mark>Delay</mark>